 These federal regulations established NPDES permit application requirements for industrial facilities and industrial activities.
-Since 1978, the Iowa Department of Natural Resources (IDNR) has been delegated by the EPA to administer the federal NPDES wastewater discharge permit program.
-In August 1992, IDNR received authorization from EPA to issue general permits for storm water discharges.
-IDNR continues to issue NPDES permits to all storm water discharges subject to the federal NPDES permit requirements.
+Since 1978, the Iowa Department of Natural Resources (DNR) has been delegated by the EPA to administer the federal NPDES wastewater discharge permit program.
+In August 1992, the DNR received authorization from EPA to issue general permits for storm water discharges.
+The DNR continues to issue NPDES permits to all storm water discharges subject to the federal NPDES permit requirements.

 The intent of the federal storm water regulations is to improve water quality by reducing or eliminating contaminants in storm water.
 Storm water is defined as precipitation runoff, surface runoff and drainage, street runoff, and snow melt runoff.